Good morning, egg lovers!

 - While the eggs are cooking, toast the bread and smash the avocado on each piece of toast.
 When the eggs are done, use a spatula to lift the eggs out of the water.
 Gently pull the rim off of the eggs (I do this right on the spatula, over the water) and place the poached eggs on top of the toast.
 Sprinkle with Parmesan cheese, salt, pepper, and fresh herbs; serve with the fresh quartered heirloom tomatoes.

+Adding a teaspoon of vinegar to the water before boiling helps the eggs stay together in the water.
 Most of the fats in this recipe (from the avocado and the eggs) are healthy in moderation.
 If you want to reduce the fats, just scale back on the avo or use egg whites in place of eggs.